In-School Programs & Projects

 Teamwork, a safe space for exploration and risk-taking, and an understanding of the creative process are imperative to nurturing the minds that will face the challenges of our future.
 ASAP!’s Metamorphosis Project provides the opportunity for students in grades 3-5 to apply scientific concepts to real-life design and engineering projects.
 Metamorphosis teaching artists empower students to understand their value as artists, writers, designers, scientists, and engineers.
 Outside of the classroom, students work with environmental scientists spending time in nature at Connecticut land preserves learning about stream ecology, endangered species, and gathering data.
 Back in the classroom, students further explore their outdoor experiences, which helps them develop an understanding of what they can do to help the environment.
 Metamorphosis culminates in an exhibit for the schools where the designs and creations of these talented young minds are displayed for the public and school community.

 The Inter-district Project

 REACH is a pre-school program situated at Washington Primary School.
-ASAP! will provide three workshops throughout the school year including movement, yoga, and cooking.
-Students will explore their bodies in space through movement, learn stillness and breathing techniques through yoga practice, and awaken their senses as they create different kinds of yummy and nutritious foods.
+ASAP! provides workshops throughout the school year including movement, dance, cooking, yoga, and music.
+Students will explore their bodies in space through movement, learn stillness and breathing techniques through yoga, develop rhythm through music, and awaken their senses as they create different kinds of nutritious foods.